HTTP Stream API

 4. HTTP POST messages to the /ingest/event API endpoint .

-It is assumed that the project, table and transform are all already configured.
-More information on how to set these up can be found here - Projects & Tables, Write Transforms.
+It is assumed that the project, table, and transform are all already configured.
+More information on how to set these up can be found on the Projects & Tables and Write Transforms pages.

-The HTTP endpoint uses the URI path /ingest/event is made available by default on port 443 (HTTPS) to receive data.
-IP allowlists can be used to grant/restrict access to the end-point (IP Access List / Enabling Access & TLS).
+The HTTP endpoint uses the URI path /ingest/event and is made available by default on port 443 (HTTPS) to receive data.
+IP allowlists and authentication information can be used to grant/restrict access to the endpoint (see IP Allow List, User Authentication).

 The POST method is used to send data with HTTP Headers used to define the characteristics of the message.